 Once you’ve done this, check that anyone else involved is okay, whether it’s people in a vehicle you collided with or someone who was present during the crash.

 Consider Safety Measures

 It should go without saying that your handbrake should be applied and your engine turned off as soon as your car has stopped, but you may need to take additional safety measures to prevent any further damage.

 If your car or any other car in the crash is obstructing the way or creating another hazard, you should look to move it to safety as soon as possible, as long as it’s in working condition.
-You can then put a reflective advance-warning triangle 50 yards behind it to alert oncoming vehicles.
+You can then put a reflective advance-warning triangle 45 metres behind it to alert oncoming vehicles.

 As you might expect, it’s advisable to report a car accident as soon as you can.
 Not only does this show transparency to your car insurance company, but it speeds up the process of mending your car if it was damaged in the accident.
 Reporting it quickly will also help ensure that the details of the incident are fresh in the minds of those involved.